-There is nothing more pleasant about a person than seeing his or her bright, white smile- and this is perhaps the easiest way of making a good impression upon others.
+There is nothing more pleasant about a person than seeing his or her bright, white smile.
+This is perhaps the easiest way of making a good impression upon others.
 This is why Dale Carnegie, renowned management and interpersonal skills trainer and instructor, in his famous book ‘How to Win Friends and Influence People’ mentioned smiling as one of the ways of becoming a good conversationalist.

 Having a good smile also helps in the professional setting.
 According to Kelton Research, applicants who have white teeth have a nearly 60% higher chance of obtaining a job offer and more than 50% higher chance of being offered a higher salary than those who do not.